-In assessing the performance of its business, Playboy considers a variety of performance and financial measures.
+In assessing the performance of our business, we consider a variety of performance and financial measures.
 The key indicators of the financial condition and operating performance of the business are revenues, salaries and benefits, and selling and administrative expenses.
-To help assess performance with these key indicators, Playboy uses Adjusted EBITDA as a non-GAAP financial measure.
-Playboy believes this non-GAAP measure provides useful information to investors and expanded insight to measure revenue and cost performance as a supplement to the GAAP consolidated financial statements.
+To help assess performance with these key indicators, we use Adjusted EBITDA as a non-GAAP financial measure.
+We believe this non-GAAP measure provides useful information to investors and expanded insight to measure revenue and cost performance as a supplement to the GAAP consolidated financial statements.
 See the "EBITDA and Adjusted EBITDA" section below for reconciliations of Adjusted EBITDA to net (loss) income, the closest GAAP measure.